 Living with pulmonary fibrosis is challenging, but there are treatment options available to help you manage your symptoms.
 Traditional treatment options include oxygen therapy, medication and pulmonary rehabilitation programs.
 There are also alternative treatment options, such as cellular therapy.
 Cellular therapy uses to the body’s own cells to help promote healing within the lungs and may help improve quality of life.

-If you or someone you know suffers from a chronic lung disease like pulmonary fibrosis, chronic obstructive pulmonary disease (COPD) or interstitial lung disease, the Lung Institute may be able to help.
+If you or someone you know suffers from a chronic lung disease like pulmonary fibrosis, chronic obstructive pulmonary disease (COPD) or interstitial lung disease, the Lung Health Institute may be able to help.
 For more information about cellular therapy, please contact us or call 888-745-6697.